nullmonk/detcord/README.md

 ## Actions
-Currently the following actions can be imported and run from a detfile
+Currently the following commands can be imported and run from a detfile

 | Function | Args                  | Description                                               |
 |----------|-----------------------|-----------------------------------------------------------|